 - Focus on free social media marketing.

 Professional partnerships are also key in creating new opportunities.
-Whether you sell another maker’s products in your online shop or join forces with other local fitness studios to host a pop-up, there are lots of ways to support other small businesses in your community, and boost your own business at the same time.
+Whether you sell another maker’s products in your online shop or join forces with local fitness studios to host a pop-up, there are lots of ways to support other small businesses in your community — and boost your own business.

 When looking to the future, Andrew suggests that small business owners start experimenting with new technology.
-He also recommends exploring how small business owners with physical spaces and processes can be transformed by automation.
+He also recommends exploring how automation can transform physical spaces and processes.
 If you’re able, Andrew advises appointing a ‘data champion’ within your business.
 This way, you’ll have one person dedicated to understanding the data you have now and knowing what you’ll need in the future.

-During last year’s lockdowns, we heard from many small business owners that they took that time to make updates to their websites and social media pages.
-Whether you haven’t updated your website since you set up shop five years ago, or don’t yet have a website, this is a great time to prioritise it.
+Whether you haven’t updated your website since you set up shop five years ago, or don’t yet have a website, the new year is a great time to prioritise it.
 Think of your site as a digital shop front, and use it to recreate the feeling of your in-store experience.
 Your site should be more than a virtual shop — include an about page, customer testimonials and high-quality photography.
 Also, make sure your site has all of the information potential customers need, like contact details and opening hours.

 If you need help designing or redesigning your small business website, the experts at 99designs by Vista are able to help.

 Social media is a great free marketing tool for all kinds of small businesses — whether you use it to showcase new products, connect with customers or run giveaways.
-We heard from several business owners that they started investing more time and energy into social media, whether with higher-quality product photography on Instagram or live Q&A videos on Facebook.
+During the peak of the pandemic, small business owners told us they used this time at home to prioritise their social media presence, whether with higher-quality product photography on Instagram, or live Q&A videos on Facebook.
 Small business owners also told us they’ve experimented with low-cost advertising options on social media and Google ads — great options if you’re willing to spend a little bit of money.